Vaishnavi5151/M2-Door-Sensor/0-Requirements/README.md

 Introduction:

-it uses a motion detecting sensor when anyone open the door it light the room automatically.

-we can uses this in future to send a message when the door is open when we are in in home.

-its usefull for security propose in homes.
+it uses a motion detecting sensor when anyone open the door it light the room automatically.we can uses this in future to send a message when the door is open when we are in in home.its usefull for security propose in homes.

 Feature:

-Its is useful in home security with the help of the project

-A door contact sensor is a peripheral security sensor that lets an alarm system know whether a door is opened or closed.
+Its is useful in home security with the help of the project A door contact sensor is a peripheral security sensor that lets an alarm system know whether a door is opened or closed.
 When a door is opened, the sensor will activate and let the system know about the situation.
-The system will then respond based on the programming settings for that
+The system will then respond based on the programming settings for that zone.

-zone.

 Benefits: